poshaughnessy/peteroshaughnessy.com/src/content/posts/2025-12-31-ai-ethics-safety-resources.md

 ## 5. The environment

-Content about the environmental harms and benefits of AI.
+Content about the environmental harms (and potential benefits) of AI.

 ### Articles